homata123/Correcting-and-Summarizing-text-app/README.md

 -Running "streamlit run gui.py" in terminal" (If this is your first time using streamlit,you will need to login by email)

-**Note**: Make sure your txt file has same format and structure like file sharapova.txt ( Has just 1 line,if yours has more lines-please turn it into 1 line-txt file)
+**Note**: Make sure your txt file has the same format and structure as file sharapova.txt ( Has just 1 line,if yours has more lines-please turn it into 1 line-txt file)

 **Contact me for more info**